 In front of a reported crowd of over 10,000 spectators, the champion Atlantics defeat the Charter Oak Club, 36-27 on a game played on frozen Litchfield Pond in South Brooklyn.
 The players, wearing ice skates, were permitted to glide pass the bases, which were painted on the frozen surface.

-The first recorded version of the poem Casey at the Bat, which is vocalized by Russell Hunting, is released.
+The first recorded version (Columbia Graphophone Grand, #9649) of the poem Casey at the Bat, vocalized by recording pioneer Russell Hunting, is released.
 The more well-known rendition of Earnest Thayer’s work, the one popularized by DeWolfe Hopper, will not be heard by the public until 1906.

 Hall of Fame hurler John Clarkson, a 326-game winner, dies from pneumonia at the age of 47.
 The right-hander pitched for the Worcester Ruby Legs (1882), Chicago White Stockings (1884-1887), Boston Beaneaters (1888-1892), and the Cleveland Spiders (1892-1894).

 The American League announces its plans to test automatic intentional walks during spring training.
 The concept will not be used in the major leagues, but will be implemented over time for use in some youth leagues and scholastic teams.

 In memory of the Hall of Fame hurler who died last year, the Cy Young Memorial Award is established to honor the outstanding major league pitcher of the year.
 The first recipient will be Don Newcombe, who will post a 27-7 record along with an ERA of 3.06 for the Dodgers next season.